-- 5 Specific Contents of Imported Foods Monitoring and Guidance Plan for FY 2022 - (1) Matters to require intensive monitoring and guidance with confirmation of import notifications - (i) Checks based on import notifications in accordance with the provisions of Article 27 of the Act
+- 5 Specific Contents of Imported Foods Monitoring and Guidance Plan for FY 2023 - (1) Matters to require intensive monitoring and guidance with confirmation of import notifications - (i) Checks based on import notifications in accordance with the provisions of Article 27 of the Act

-With respect to foods for which an import notification is filed in accordance with the provisions of Article 27 of the Act, the quarantine station will confirm; that the food does not fall under any one of those mentioned in each paragraph of Article 6 (Prohibited food and additives to sell), Paragraph 2 of Article 10 (Prohibition of sales of meat from unhealthy animals), or Article 16 (Prohibition of sales of toxic and harmful apparatus or containers and packaging) of the Act; that the food is not subjected to an import ban in accordance with the provisions of Paragraph 1, Article 9 or Paragraph 1, Article 17 of the Act; that additives contained in the food fall under those as set forth in the provisions of Article 12 of the Act; and that the food is in compliance with the standards, by checking the import notification document filed by the importer and, as necessary, by checking any certificate document issued by the government of the exporting country, by asking reports from the importer, and/or administrative inspections, etc.
+With respect to foods for which an import notification is made in accordance with the provisions of Article 27 of the Act, the quarantine station confirms that the food does not fall under any one of those mentioned in each paragraph of Article 6 (Prohibited food and additives to sell), Paragraph 2 of Article 10 (Prohibition of sales of meat from unhealthy animals), or Article 16 (Prohibition of sales of toxic and harmful apparatus or containers and packaging) of the Act, that the food is not subjected to an import ban in accordance with the provisions of Paragraph 1, Article 9 or Paragraph 1, Article 17 of the Act; that additives contained in the food are approved as set forth in the provisions of Article 12 of the Act; and that the food is in compliance with the standards.
+These are confirmed with the import notification documents by the importer and, as necessary, by checking certificates issued by the government of the exporting country, by asking reports from the importer, and/or administrative inspections, etc.